tatumbeaugh/tatumbeaugh/README.md

 I'm a passionate student researcher with experience in data science.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: Bash, machine learning, Streamlit
+- 🌱 Currently learning: Bash, XGBoost
-- 📫 How to reach me: tbeaugh@gmail.com
+- 📫 How to reach me: tatumbeaugh@gmail.com

 ## My Skills 🧠